-This course is designed strictly for the non-business major.
-It is a survey course of accounting and financial concepts, including the basic accounting equation, financial statement structure, financial statement analysis, cost structures (fixed/variable/breakeven analysis/overhead), cost systems, an introduction to basic capital markets, working capital management and present value concepts.
+Designed strictly for the non-business major.
+A survey course of accounting and financial concepts, including the basic accounting equation, financial statement structure, financial statement analysis, cost structures (fixed/variable/break-even analysis/overhead), cost systems, an introduction to basic capital markets, working capital management and present value concepts.
 Whenever possible the materials used in this class will use the context of the individual student’s major area of study or future professional area of employment.
-2 lecture hours and 2 laboratory hours.
+2 Lecture hours.
+2 Laboratory hours.

 AC 205 Principles of Accounting-Financial 4 Cr.

-An introduction to accounting principles and theory for the sole proprietorship.
-The recording of business transactions through the accounting cycle, from journalizing, posting, adjusting, and closing entries through work papers and preparation of financial statements, is studied.
+Introduction to accounting principles and theory for the sole proprietorship.
+The recording of business transactions through the accounting cycle, from journal entry, posting, adjusting, and closing entries through work papers and preparation of financial statements, is studied.
 Related topics include: internal control, receivables and payables, the control of cash transactions, inventories, depreciation, intangible assets, and payroll accounting.
 Ethical business practices and client privacy issues are stressed throughout all phases of the course.